ogobrecht/ogobrecht.github.io.sources/content/posts/2019/schnellstart-versionskontrolle-fuer-oracle-projekte/index.md

   BEGIN
     RETURN plex.to_zip(plex.backapp(
       p_app_id               => 100,
-        /* If null, we simply skip the APEX app export. */ p_include_object_ddl   => true,
+        /* If null, we simply skip the APEX app export.
+        Parameter only available if APEX installed. */ p_include_object_ddl   => true,
         /* If true, include DDL of current user/schema and all its objects. */